people drinking glasses of wine on grass next to a caravan serving wine

 • Greater Adelaide

-Plenty of Barossa wineries trade on their history, their estimable family lineage, their historic architecture, their snappy steel-and-glass cellar doors… Which is all very appealing.
-But St Hallett takes a different approach; namely, producing an excellent and affordable range of blends and pure varietal wines, using only Barossa grapes, and delivered without a whiff of pomp or pretence.
-You could even say that St Hallett is a humble outfit – which they needn’t be, given that the winery was founded by the Lindner family in 1944, one of the original Barossa wine families, who emigrated from Silesia in 1838.
+Many Barossa wineries capitalise on their history, their esteemed family lineage, their historic architecture, and their sleek steel-and-glass cellar doors.
+It's all very appealing but St Hallett takes a different approach; namely, producing an excellent and affordable range of blends and pure varietal wines, using only Barossa grapes, and delivered without a whiff of pomp or pretence.
+You could even say that St Hallett is a humble outfit, which they needn’t be, given that the Lindner family founded the winery in 1944, one of the original Barossa wine families, who emigrated from Silesia in 1838.
 But history isn’t the main focus here: St Hallett is all about characterful wines, unpretentious service and good bang for your buck.

-Cellar door tastings (book ahead) start at $20 for six wines, including a dry rosé and St Hallett’s flagship Blackwell Shiraz.
+Cellar door tastings start at $10 for five wines.
 Generous cheese platters, hampers, picnic baskets and chocolate-and-wine tasting flights are also available.

 Advertising